-Effective treatment for psoriasis requires an individual approach to each patient.
-Considering the factors of the disease and distinctive features of the patient’s organism, the dermatologist selects the best methods and means for therapy implementation so that the right psoriasis cure is selected.
-It is recommended to follow the advice of a doctor, and remember that psoriasis treatment and alleviation is quite doable.
+Effective treatment of psoriasis requires an individual trip for each patient.
+Taking into account the factors of the disease and patent's personal characteristics, the dermatologist selects the best methods and means for the implementation of therapy.
+It is recommended to follow the advice of a doctor, and remember that it is impossible to cure psoriasis, but you can control it.

 What should the diet of patients suffering from psoriasis include?